diku-dk/hpps-e2020-pub/material/5-l-1/README.md

-* An input of `n` elements can be split into `k` chunks of size `(n-k+1)/k` elements each (this is an arithmetic trick for dividing *roundin up* with integers).
+* An input of `n` elements can be split into `k` chunks of size `(n-k+1)/k` elements each (this is an arithmetic trick for dividing *rounding up* with integers).
 Note that the last chunk may go beyond `n`, which you'll need to detect as a special case.

 * Suppose `chunk_size = (size-num_threads+1)/num_threads`, then thread